 path_name can be found as output from the

-universe can be used e.g. all possible genes found in a microarray or all known genes expressed in a cell type.
+universe can be used e.g. all probes found in a microarray or all known genes expressed in a cell type.
+This is done in section 3.

 To plot results from GSEA, the